YoonjungChoi/CMPE255_TEAM10/paper/paper.md

 Figure 18.
 Confusion Matrix of SVM with Count Vectorizer feature vectors set.

-**Observation:** This confusion matrix shows that SVM predicts 664 true positive(disaster)and 1163 true negative(non-disaster) instances.
+**Observation:** This confusion matrix shows that SVM predicts 664 true positive(disaster)and 1163 true negative(non-disaster) samples.
+Compared to Logistic Regression model, SVM predict more non-disaster samples than disaster samples.

 ## Decision Tree
 A decision tree can be used for either regression or classification.
 Advantages of classification with Decision Trees are inexpensive to construct, extremely fast at classifying unknown records, easy to interpret for small-sized trees, accuracy comparable to other classification techniques for many simple data sets, and excludes unimportant features.
 Thus, we try to train data on decision trees as well.